pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 Docker with CRIU can save the running state of a container.
 CRIU is the basis of live migration of container.

 ## 4.Devops and Docker
 The word “Devops” comes from the combination of “Development” and “Operations”.
 It focuses on the communication and cooperation between developers and operators.
-Devops uses automation processes to ensure that software build, test, the release is more quick, frequent, reliable.
+Devops uses automation processes to ensure that software build, test, the release is more quicker, frequent, reliable.

 ![Predevops](images/1.png "Predevops_png")